 2016 was a solid year for local real estate.
-Here on the Peninsula, closed sales finished up
+Here in Williamsburg, closed sales finished up 6.4%

-9.5%

-for the year, with pending sales up just under 10% in December, which is activity higher than we
+for the year, with pending sales up over 10% in December, which is activity higher than we

 typically see during the holidays.
 The New Year has started off with a bang, which I believe is

-We are entering 2017 with only slightly over 5 months of active inventory, and homes selling, on
+We are entering 2017 with only slightly over 4 months of active inventory, and homes selling, on

-average, in only 97 days.
+average, in only 50 days.
 That is good news for sellers who are priced properly and in good

-Prices remained remarkably steady during the past 12 months, with the median sales price on
+Prices remained remarkably steady during the past 12 months, with the median sales price in

-the Peninsula hovering right around $180,000 for most of the year.
+Williamsburg hovering right around $300,000 for most of the year.

 Here is what I see in the coming 12 months:

 contentious presidential election.
-With that behind us, activity levels have
+With that behind us, activity levels have definitely regained

 important to note that the market can shift quickly, and the pendulum is likely to continue its